 6.1 The program leader or institutional representative is granted reasonable discretion in determining what constitutes a violation and determining appropriate handling of such matters as they arise.
 Program leaders have the option of initiating reasonable disciplinary actions for misconduct.

-6.2 If the program leader or institutional representative determines, in consultation with the Assistant Vice President and Dean of Student Life or designee, that the student’s continued association with the program poses a significant risk of harm to the student or puts the health or safety of other program participants, the academic integrity of the program, or the relationship with the foreign institution or other partners or country at risk, the student may be immediately removed from the program.
+6.2 If the program leader or institutional representative determines, in consultation with the Associate Vice Provost for Student Affairs or designee, that the student’s continued association with the program poses a significant risk of harm to the student or puts the health or safety of other program participants, the academic integrity of the program, or the relationship with the foreign institution or other partners or country at risk, the student may be immediately removed from the program.
 All expenses incurred due to such removal, including any costs associated with program enrollment, are the responsibility of the student.

 6.3 In the event of removal from the program, the student must vacate the facilities provided by the program and will be withdrawn from all course work associated with the program.
 In the event of removal, the student remains responsible for all costs associated with program enrollment, without recourse to a refund.